camaraproject/Commonalities/documentation/API-design-guidelines.md

 Outstanding aspects in the API definition are:

 - API must be defined from a product view focused on API consumers.
-It means, it should be prepared for a top-down definition of all APIs.
+It means it should be prepared for a top-down definition of all APIs.
 - Product should be focused on usability.
 - API contract must be correctly documented, and it will be published in a shared catalog.
 - API exposure definition will be based on “resources could be used by different services and product consumers”.
 That means, API definition should be a 360-degree product view.